sfigg/commercialization-public/manufacture/desktop/windows-10-s-overview.md

 ms.technology: windows-oem
 ---

-# Windows 10 S overview
+# Windows 10 S manufacturing overview

 Windows 10 S provides a secure experience for users.
 The same technology that makes Windows 10 S secure also creates some differences when creating Windows 10 devices.